jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Why?

-Because by seeing through a story that connects us to a tool and a way of life, we're essentially doing what Cinderella did when she decided to disobey her stepfamily; we're questioning the philosophy that governs our society.
+Because by seeing through a story that connects us to a tool, we're evaluating our way of life and doing what Cinderella did when she decided to disobey her stepfamily; we're questioning the philosophy that governs our society.

 And, when we decide to drop old tools and pick up better ones, old power-brokers have a choice.
-Do they embrace open competition and admit their tools have been improved upon, or do they create a fake story that says a human being can't evolve life on Earth?
+Do they embrace open competition and admit their tools have been improved upon, or do they create a fake story that says that despite 3.6 billion years of great success, a human being should not be allowed to continue evolution on Earth?

 Often, leaders don't self-sacrifice.
 They decide as the stepmother did and antagonize evolution using echo chambers of fake stories.